CumulusNetworks/docs/content/cumulus-linux/Quick-Start-Guide.md

 {{%notice note%}}

-  - The command prompt in the terminal does not reflect the new hostname until you either log out of the switch or start a new shell.
+The command prompt in the terminal does not reflect the new hostname until you either log out of the switch or start a new shell.

+{{%/notice%}}

+{{%notice note%}}

-  - When you use the NCLU command to set the hostname, DHCP **does not** override the hostname when you reboot the switch.
+When you use this NCLU command to set the hostname, DHCP **does not** override the hostname when you reboot the switch.
 However, if you disable the hostname setting with NCLU, DHCP **does** override the hostname the next time you reboot the switch.

 {{%/notice%}}

-<summary>Linux Commands </summary>

-1. Modify the ` /etc/hostname  `file with the desired hostname:

-        cumulus@switch:~$ sudo vi /etc/hostname

-2. In `/etc/hosts` file, replace the 127.0.1.1 IP address with the new
-    hostname:

-        cumulus@switch:~$ sudo vi /etc/hosts

-3. Reboot the switch:

-        cumulus@switch:~$ sudo reboot

-The default timezone on the switch is (Coordinated Universal Time) UTC.
-Change the timezone on your switch to be the timezone for your location.

 To update the timezone, use NTP interactive mode:

-1. Run the following command in a terminal.
+1. Run the following command in a terminal:

-        cumulus@switch:~$ sudo dpkg-reconfigure tzdata
+        sudo dpkg-reconfigure tzdata

 2. Follow the on screen menu options to select the geographic area and region.